 - 8.5.1 All Staff (anyone who has contact with a child or young person including governors and volunteers) are made aware of what Early Help means, how to identify emerging needs and understanding their role within it.
-This means sharing information and having discussions with the Designated Safeguarding Lead, liaising with other professionals and supporting children identified in the school (i.e. potentially vulnerable and those who are vulnerable) who may therefore need Early Help intervention. - 8.5.2 The provision of Early Help Services should form part of a continuum of help and support to respond to the different levels of need of individual children and their families. - 8.5.3 When providing early help, each school can demonstrate they have a framework and structures to support the work including information sharing, procedures around step up into social care, robust recording and advice, and support to staff in early help activity. - 8.5.4 When a student and/or their family is identified as in need of Early Help Interventions, all concerns will be logged on MyConcern and immediately shared with the DSLs, who will refer to the Nottingham City Threshold of Needs Guidance, liaise with the student's Commissioning school and, if necessary, contact the City MASH for advice and/or complete a Multi-Agency Referral form.
-Where a student is County based, we will refer to the Nottinghamshire County MASH.
+This means sharing information and having discussions with the Designated Safeguarding Lead, liaising with other professionals and supporting children identified in the school (i.e. potentially vulnerable and those who are vulnerable) who may therefore need Early Help intervention. - 8.5.2 The provision of Early Help Services should form part of a continuum of help and support to respond to the different levels of need of individual children and their families. - 8.5.3 When providing early help, each school can demonstrate they have a framework and structures to support the work including information sharing, procedures around step up into social care, robust recording and advice, and support to staff in early help activity. - 8.5.4 AT CP Riverside we communicate promptly with The Commissioners of individual students to determine the steps we need to take to safeguard the students.
+Where the DSLs of both CP Riverside and the Commissioners deem it necessary to make a referral, we will work together to ensure this is executed.
+We make use of the links to external agencies that both Commissioners and CP Riverside have, to employ their services where appropriate.